Are you a social worker daydreaming at work?

 How to make time move faster at work: final thoughts

-I am sure that every single one of you have experienced a period at work where time feels static!.
+I am sure that every single one of you has experienced a period at work where time feels static!.

 Do you think there are other tips that should be on the list?
 What are your thoughts on the ones on the list?
 Feel free to reach out to me through the comment section and let me know what you think.